Skip to content

 Authenticate against the operating system’s user database (PAM on Linux, Directory Services on macOS).

 Warning: Platform Support System authentication is only supported on Linux and macOS.
 Windows is not currently supported.
-If you need authentication on Windows, use native, ldap, or oauth mode instead.
+If you need authentication on Windows, use native, ldap, or oauth instead.

 auth:

-mode: system
+type: system

 service: "login" # PAM service name (Linux only)